jsennett/top-k-insights/README.md

 pip install --user -r requirements.txt
 ```

-2) Extract insights from the 'papers' or 'collaborators' DBLP dataset.
-This will print output to the console, and more verbose logs will be created in `./log/`
+2) Extract insights from the 'papers' or 'collaborators' DBLP dataset by running the `top_k_insights/analyze_dblp.py` script with input arguments.
+This will print output to the console, and more verbose logs will be created in the `log/` directory.

 __Examples__
 ```sh